StarbirdTech/AI-Blueprints/generative-ai/fine-tuning-with-orpo/README.md

 ### Step 2: Register the Models for Deployment

-Execute the model registration notebook:
+Only after executing the 'run-workflow' notebook inside the `notebooks` folder, execute the 'register-model' notebook:

 ```bash
 notebooks/register-model.ipynb